sosthenee/Football-computer-vision/README.md

 The API provides pre-trained object detection models that have been trained on the COCO dataset.
 I have chosen the SSDLite mobilenet v2 because i was interested in real time analysis.

-I have used the pre-trained model and it's weights but it would be more efficient with additional data for training the model on the defferents players
+I have used the pre-trained model and it's weights but it would be more efficient with additional data for training the model on the differents players  (Take some time obv)

 The boundarires.py file finds the HSV boundaries manualiy for Team detection